ansys/pystk/doc/source/api/ansys/stk/core/graphics/ITextBatchPrimitive.rst

 ITextBatchPrimitive
 ===================

-.. py:class:: ITextBatchPrimitive
+.. py:class:: ansys.stk.core.graphics.ITextBatchPrimitive

    object

    Render one or more strings in the 3D scene.
 For best performance, avoid creating lots of batches with only a few strings each.
 See the Batching Performance Overview.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ITextBatchPrimitive

 Overview
 --------